IlievskiV/IlievskiV.github.io/_blog/2020-07-07-delicacy-of-data-augmentation.md

 ---
 layout:      single
 title:       "The Delicacy of Data Augmentation in Natural Language Processing"
-excerpt:     "Explores how to overcome the difficulties of data augmentation in NLP"
+excerpt:     "Explore how to overcome the difficulties of data augmentation in NLP"
 description: "Learn the different techniques on how to augment any NLP data using some simple techniques"
 date:        2020-07-07 09:00:00